jkarenko/hello-cdk/README.md

 1. **Access the Microservice**:
    - After deployment, the CDK CLI will output the URL of the ALB.
 Access the microservice using this URL.
    - For either version, you can test the `/hello` endpoint with the following command:

      ```bash
      curl 'http://<ALB DNS>/hello?name=my%20beautiful%20friend'
      ```

 ---

+## Future Work

+- Consider hybrid networking configurations for specific use cases where both VPC Endpoints and NAT Gateways might be beneficial
+- Add a CI/CD pipeline to automate the deployment process.
+- Add a monitoring and alerting system to monitor the health and performance of the microservice.

 For more details on each version, refer to the respective `lib/hello-cdk-stack.ts` file in the branch.